 When you visit our dental office, we can discuss ways that you can prevent experiencing anxiety while receiving dental care.
 Give us a call to go over any and all methods for dealing with dental anxiety that we can offer.
 In some cases, all a patient needs to do is play music on headphones during the appointment.
 In other cases, we may need medication or another method to deal with dental anxiety.

 How can I prepare for my dentist appointment?

-Another easy way to calm your fears is to visit our Cedar Park dental office and meet with Dr. Whiting prior to the actual appointment.
+Another easy way to calm your fears is to visit our Cedar Park dental office and meet with Dr. Oster prior to the actual appointment.
 Taking the time to tour our office, where you can sit in the dentist chair and have a conversation, will allow you to become familiar with our team and office environment.
 After this meeting, when you do have your teeth cleaned, you are doing so in an atmosphere that you feel comfortable in with friendly and familiar faces.
 During your consultation, we can also discuss what you can expect from a teeth cleaning or a specific procedure.
 This will help you to mentally prepare for how long it will take, what dental tools we will use, what you may feel during the process and what the recovery period will be, if any.
 At Parmer Oaks Dental Care, we find that the more informed our patients are the more comfortable and relaxed they feel.
 This one appointment can help to alleviate the fear of dentists that you are experiencing.

 Check out what others are saying about our dental anxiety support services on Yelp: Dental Anxiety Cedar Park

 Cedar Park Dental Anxiety

 In our Cedar Park dental office, we practice oral sedation to reduce and prevent dental anxiety.
 Here are some of the questions we regularly answer about oral sedation.